ginarm1/Ktusaro/README.md

 To your localhost URL add: /swagger/index.html

+# If Docker did not built database

+Check if you have in Microsoft Services  stopped postgresql-x64-14:

+1. Search Services in Microsoft searchbar.
+2. Look for postgresql-x64-14.
+It might have status "Running".
+If it is, make status "Stop"

 # Authorization

 if you want to see all users, you need to login as administrator.
 You can do that following these steps: